panoply/esthetic/docs/src/rules/liquid/quoteConvert.md

 title: 'Liquid - Quote Convert'
 layout: base
 permalink: '/rules/liquid/quoteConvert/index.html'
+anchors:
   describe:
     - Quote Convert
     - Rule Options
   options:
     - none
     - double
     - single
 ---

-::: grid col-12 col-sm-9 p-100
+::: grid col-12

 # Quote Convert

 How quotation characters of markup attributes and Liquid tokens should be handled.
 Allows for conversion to single quotes or double quotes.
 Markup tag attributes should always use double quotations, it's the standard in languages like HTML.

-> When working with Liquid, use `single` quotes for strings and always infer `double` in the markup.

 :::